An Implementation of the Finite Element Method in Hybrid Classical/Quantum Computers: Numerical Verification

 \subsection{Quadratic elements}

 In this section, we consider a heterogeneous domain such that $b(x)=x$, $x_1=0$, $x_2=1$ and $c(x) = 1.5$ for $ x \in [0, 0.41)$ and $c(x) = 2.0$ for $x \in (0.41, 1]$ in Eq.~\ref{strongFormEqn}.
 We discretize the domain into $n_{el}= 4$ and $n_{el}= 8$ quadratic elements, and the corresponding number of qubits are $n = 3$ and $n=4$, respectively.
 The number of internal nodes for $n=3$ is $N = 7$, and for $n=4$ it is $N=15$.
 As stated previously, we add an auxiliary degree of freedom to represent the stiffness matrix and the force vector in the quantum computer; and without loss of any generality, the corresponding auxiliary entry in the force vector is taken to be $0$.
 Tables~\ref{tab:quadratic_3_qubits_discretization} and \ref{tab:quadratic_4_qubits_discretization} show the element lengths and coefficients taken for each element in FEM discretization for $n=3$ and $n=4$, respectively.
+Ansatz $1$ is used in this example, and convergence criterion used is $\hat{C}_p \leq 10^{-3}$.

 For $n=3$ and $n=4$ examples, the ansatz layer depth is set to 2 and 4, respectively.
 Figure \ref{fig:cost_function_results_quadratic_elements}a shows the value of the cost function with the number of iterations for both examples.
 As evident in Fig.~\ref{fig:cost_function_results_quadratic_elements}a, the sharp changes in the cost function occur during the iterations, as the Q-FEM problem via the VQLS algorithm is a non-convex optimization problem, as discussed previously.
 Figure \ref{fig:cost_function_results_quadratic_elements}b shows that the Q-FEM solution matches with the classical FEM solution for both $n=3$ and $n=4$ examples.
 The 3-qubit and 4-qubit results are different in amplitude because they are normalized with respect to the size of the solution vector.